-2.7 In this regard, some of the broad questions that could be addressed while considering the opportunities, challenges and policies for mobilizing new and emerging digital technologies and trends for sustainable development are set out below.
+2.7 In this regard, some of the broad questions that could be addressed while considering policies to mobilize new and emerging telecommunications/ICTs for sustainable development are set out below.

 Some experts suggested that the Report should focus primarily on the issue of policies for mobilizing new and emerging telecommunications/ICTs, which, being broader in scope, encompasses any related issues of opportunities and challenges.
 It was further recommended that this Report should avoid being overly prescriptive.

-2.7.1 Looking ahead, what are the new and emerging digital technologies and trends that ITU membership would consider to be key enablers of the global transition to the digital economy?
-Given the inter-connections or -dependencies in the use and deployment of such technologies, what is the role that policy-makers and other stakeholders can play to foster an enabling environment that creates a holistic and agile ecosystem to enable sustainable use of new and emerging digital technologies?
+2.7.1 Looking ahead, what are the new and emerging telecommunications/ICTs that ITU membership considers to be key enablers of the global transition to the digital economy?
+Given the inter-connections or -dependencies in the use and deployment of such telecommunications/ICTs, what is the role that policy-makers and other stakeholders can play in fostering an enabling environment that creates an agile ecosystem to enable sustainable use of new and emerging telecommunications/ICTs?

-2.7.2 As key decision-makers, how does ITU membership envision the role of new and emerging digital technologies in accelerating sustainable development, keeping in mind the current and future needs of both developing and developed countries as well as all segments of the population?
-What are the trends and best practices in developing joined-up, including whole-of-government, multi-stakeholder collaborative policy approaches that are forward-looking, flexible and evidence-based that can contribute to this goal?
+2.7.2 How does ITU membership envision the role of new and emerging telecommunications/ICTs in contributing to sustainable development, keeping in mind the current and future needs of both developing and developed countries as well as all segments of the population?
+What are the trends and best practices in developing whole-of-government, multi-stakeholder collaborative policy approaches that are forward-looking, flexible and evidence-based that can contribute to this goal?

-2.7.3 What are the key opportunities and challenges facing the mobilization of such new and emerging digital technologies for sustainable development?
+2.7.3 What are the key opportunities and challenges facing the mobilization of such new and emerging telecommunications/ICTs for sustainable development?
 What are the issues for their development and deployment?

-2.7.4 How can policy-makers and other stakeholders foster an environment that safeguards users, especially the most vulnerable populations, in new and emerging digital technologies?
+2.7.4 How can policy-makers and other stakeholders foster an environment that safeguards users, especially the most vulnerable populations, when using new and emerging telecommunications/ICTs?

-2.7.5 How can the benefits of new and emerging digital technologies and trends be made more accessible to all?
-Along with the challenge of connecting the unconnected through infrastructure, what can be done to ensure that everyone, particularly women and girls, has affordable access to new technologies; that people have the skills to leverage an environment where they can learn, share, and engage; that there is presence and use of balanced incentives for continued innovation; and that an environment of trust and inclusion is fostered?
+2.7.5 How can the benefits of new and emerging telecommunications/ICTs be made more accessible to all?
+Along with the challenge of connecting the unconnected through infrastructure, what can be done to promote affordable access for everyone, particularly women and girls, to build the skills necessary to leverage a changing environment where people can learn, share, and engage; to foster incentives for continued innovation and an environment of trust and inclusion?
 How can better international cooperation by all stakeholders contribute to these efforts?

-Some experts expressed the view that the focus of this question should lie on the following aspects: inclusion, consumer trust, digital literacy and specifically finding innovative ways to mobilize new and emerging telecommunications/ICTs for sustainable development, as these are the key aspects to be considered given the theme of the Forum.
-Other experts were of the opinion that maintaining focus on the broader issues of trust and innovation would serve a better purpose.
-In particular reference to the issue of “trust”, these experts stressed that building trust in new and emerging digital technologies will be key to promoting wider engagement with these technologies, and the concept is wider than the specific aspects that relate to consumer trust and digital literacy.
+Some experts expressed the view that the focus of this question should be on inclusion, consumer trust, digital literacy and specifically finding innovative ways to mobilize new and emerging telecommunications/ICTs for sustainable development, as these are the key aspects to be considered given the theme of the Forum.
+Other experts were of the opinion that maintaining focus on the broader issues of trust and innovation would be better.
+In particular on the issue of “trust”, these experts stressed that building trust in new and emerging telecommunications/ICTs will be key to promoting wider engagement with these technologies, and that the concept of “trust” is wider than just consumer trust and digital literacy.

 2.7.6 What policies are needed to promote education, skills and training to develop a skilled workforce?
 How can policy-makers and other stakeholders help to identify, retain and develop the necessary skills base?

 2.7.7 How can policy-makers build an enabling environment for investment?
-What policies can help ensure that the regulatory and market environments help mobilize new and emerging digital technologies and trends for sustainable development?
+What policies can help ensure that the regulatory and market environments help mobilize new and emerging telecommunications/ICTs for sustainable development?